TeselaGen/api-client/README.md

 1. Modify configuration

     You may modify some test configuration parameters by creating a `.test_configuration` file.
-    This is a `json` formatted file, where you can edit the server name used for tests.
+    This is a `JSON` formatted file, where you can edit the server name used for tests.
     This file must be stored next to `.credentials` file.
 Here is an example

     ```JSON